MichaelYelavich/Karma/README.md

 # Usage

 Make sure to replace /dev/sdaX with the actual partition you want to check.
+To find the partition you want to check run `lsblk` this will list all of your block devices.
 Save the script to the file, (Karma.sh) and then make it executable using the command `chmod +x Karma.sh`
 Depending on your system configuration you may have to invoke root access via sudo.